 Each spring on statewide Workers Memorial Day, Caltrans honors these employees during a memorial tribute at the State Capitol and by placing any new names on a memorial plaque in the lobby of the Caltrans Headquarters building in Sacramento.

 Honoring Our Fallen Workers

-Caltrans will be holding its annual statewide Fallen Workers Memorial at 11:00 a.m., Thursday, April 25, 2019 on the west steps of the State Capitol.
-This year, we will be paying special tribute to William “Cas” Casdorph, District 11 Highway Maintenance Leadworker, suffered fatal injuries after falling 60 feet off a transition ramp while working along State Route 163 in San Diego.
-This observance also highlights safety awareness for employees in work zones, as well as the traveling public.
+Caltrans held its annual statewide Fallen Workers Memorial on April 25, 2019 on the west steps of the State Capitol.
+This year, we paid special tribute to William “Cas” Casdorph, District 11 Highway Maintenance Leadworker, who suffered fatal injuries after falling 60 feet off a transition ramp while working along State Route 163 in San Diego.
+The observance also highlighted safety awareness for employees in work zones, as well as the traveling public.

 Caltrans is committed to providing safe and efficient work zones, both for the traveling public and employees working on the state highway system.
 The Mission, Vision, and Goals, for the Department place safety highest among its commitments.